MrAshCreates/main-site/blog/2024-1-18/Verizon_Retail_Sales_Cheat_Sheet.md

 ### Corporate Structure

-- **Consumer Group**: Focused on providing wireless and wireline communications services and products to consumers.
+- **Verizon Consumer Group**: Focuses on consumer wireless and wireline services.
-- **Business Group**: Offers wireless and wireline products and services to business and government customers.
+- **Verizon Business Group**: Provides services to businesses and government entities.
-- **Media Group**: (Note: Verizon sold Verizon Media to Apollo Global Management in 2021.)
+- **Verizon Media Group**: (Now Verizon Media is acquired by Apollo Global Management and rebranded as Yahoo Inc.)

 ---